Commissioner of Police (Mauritius): Scandals

 The DPP's office announced the launch of a judicial inquiry on Anil Kumar Dip and Sudesh Kumar Gungadin in 2025.
-Two recordings, broadcast by "Missier Moustass," pointed to a possible high-level cover-up to conceal the circumstances surrounding the death of Jacquelin Juliette, which occurred in January 2023.
+Two recordings, broadcast by Missie Moustass, pointed to a possible high-level cover-up to conceal the circumstances surrounding the death of Jacquelin Juliette, which occurred in January 2023.

 Jacquelin Juliette, a 30-year-old man, is believed to have been brutalized during a raid by the ADSU (Anti-Drug and Smuggling Unit) in Cité Ste-Claire.

 In two recordings leaked by "Mister Moustache", a voice, attributed to the former Police Commissioner, speaking to Dr. Gungadin, as well as a conversation with Superintendent Jagai, suggests that there may have been a conspiracy to suppress the case.

 Following the broadcast of these recordings, the DPP's office announced the launch of a judicial inquiry.